TomerFi/alexa_skill_ask_my_pc/README.md

 Uncommenting is just a recommendation, this it not a "must do" step, if you're unsure, it's better to skip this part then to damage the xml syntax.

 ##### Configuring Tomcat default host name
-This is not a must do step, you can skip it and it will not effect the skill activity at all.</br>
+This is not a "must do" step, you can skip it and it will not effect the skill activity at all.</br>
 Nevertheless, I would recommend doing it for better log records.</br>
 Look inside the *server.xml* for and *Engine* tag and edit the *defaultHost* property, instead of *localhost* type the dns name you've created with NOIP.